 - Wash your hands before and during the handling and preparing of food.

 - Wash vegetables and fruit thoroughly before eating them.

 - Handle and store food appropriately.
 For example, keep raw meat away from other foods when cooking.

 - Eat thoroughly cooked foods.
 For example, do not eat eggs that are not cooked solid, and do not eat raw fish, oysters, or shellfish.

 - Avoid drinking unpasteurized beverages, such as unpasteurized cider, raw milk, and fruit juices.

 - Make sure food you purchase is not past its “sell-by” or expiration date.

 Read more about food safety during and after cancer treatment .

 Diet and nutrition after treatment

 Although most nutrition recommendations include eating fruits, vegetables, and whole grains, the effect of specific dietary factors on cancer survival rates is not as well understood and is actively being studied.
-However, a healthy diet is important for cancer survivors because they may be at increased risk for other health conditions, such as heart disease, type 2 diabetes, and osteoporosis (weakening of the bones).
+However, a healthy diet is important for cancer survivors because they may be at increased risk for other health conditions, such as heart disease, type 2 diabetes, and weakening of the bones, called osteoporosis.